Value Summation: A Novel Scoring Function for MPC-based Model-based Reinforcement Learning: Proposed MBRL Method

 \section{Proposed MBRL Method}

-The proposed Value Summation Model-Based Reinforcement Learning (VS-MBRL) method is presented in this section.
+The proposed Value Summation MBRL (VS-MBRL) method is presented in this section.
 The concept of discounted value summation and its boundedness over the infinite horizon is explained.
 Then, the integration of the proposed scoring function in trajectory evaluation and the corresponding VS-MBRL is discussed.